Applying dendrochronology for genomic resilience

 Aim:

-Begin to predict how different tree genotypes will respond across a range of climate conditions by combining the information in tree rings with a full genome sequence across hundreds of individual trees.
+Begin to predict how different tree genotypes will respond across a range of climate conditions by combining tree ring data with a full genome sequence across hundreds of individual trees.

 Objectives: